SumitKKumawat/Udacity---Flying-Car-Nanodegree/Project_02/writeup_template.md

 ```

 #### 6. Cull waypoints
-I used collinearity to prune the path.
+we have used collinearity to prune the path.
 The prunning algorithm looks like this:

 ```
 def prune_path(path):